-Planting & Growing

-Japanese Pieris will grow to be about 12 feet tall at maturity, with a spread of 7 feet.
+Planting & Growing Mountain Fire Japanese Pieris will grow to be about 11 feet tall at maturity, with a spread of 7 feet.
 It tends to be a little leggy, with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 40 years or more.
 This shrub does best in full sun to partial shade.
 It requires an evenly moist well-drained soil for optimal growth, but will die in standing water.
 It is very fussy about its soil conditions and must have rich, acidic soils to ensure success, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
-This species is not originally from North America, and parts of it are known to be toxic to humans and animals, so care should be exercised in planting it around children and pets.
+This is a selected variety of a species not originally from North America, and parts of it are known to be toxic to humans and animals, so care should be exercised in planting it around children and pets.

-Japanese Pieris foliage Photo courtesy of NetPS Plant Finder

-2608 Hikes Lane Louisville, KY 40218 (502) 454-3553
+Mountain Fire Japanese Pieris Photo courtesy of NetPS Plant Finder 2608 Hikes Lane Louisville, KY 40218 (502) 454-3553